 He has been a Freemason for thirty years and has held Provincial roles in the secretarial, membership, mentoring, learning & development, charity and communication areas of Freemasonry.

-Tony conceived, and between 2015 and 2020 was the main author of, the Members’ Pathway.
-In June 2019, UGLE’s Pro Grand Master described the Pathway as a “game changer.”
-In February 2020, one of Freemasonry’s most respected social media influencers called it “one of the greatest innovations to Freemasonry in the last 100 years”.
+Tony conceived, and between 2015 and 2020 was the main author of, United Grand Lodge’s Members’ Pathway which, in June 2019, the Pro Grand Master described as a “game changer.”

-Tony has held a number of Masonic lectureships, including the Prestonian Lecture in 2012 with, “Scouting and Freemasonry: two parallel organisations?”, which he has delivered in every Province in England & Wales, in a number of overseas Districts and in Lodges in other jurisdictions around the world.
+Tony has held a number of Masonic lectureships, including the Prestonian Lecture in 2012 with, “Scouting and Freemasonry: two parallel organisations?”
+During the Covid-19 pandemic he has delivered online talks on more than 130 occasions for hosts on five continents.

 Tony’s talks and articles combine historical analysis with an understanding of organisational development to promote a forward-thinking approach to Freemasonry, based on the evolution of our Lodge practices while retaining our fundamental meaning and purpose.